crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

 1. Access Dashboard screen in WordPress
 1. Click [Settings] - [Auto ThickBox Plus] in sidebar

-= [Default Display Style] - [Single Image] or [Gallery Images] option =
+= About [Display Style] option =

-When [Gallery Images] radio button is selected, this plugin displays images on the page as a gallery.
-You can switch the current image on ThickBox window by clicking "Prev/Next" links.
+When [Gallery Images] is selected, this plugin displays all images on a page as one gallery.
+You can switch the current image on ThickBox window by clicking "Prev/Next" links without closing ThickBox window.

-When [Single Image] radio button is selected, this plugin displays images on the page one by one.
+When [Single Image] is selected, this plugin displays images on a page one by one.
 You cannot switch the current image on ThickBox window.
 If you want to display some images as a gallery, you need to set `rel="gallery-id"` attribute to `<a>` tag manually as below.

     <a href="image1.png" rel="gallery-id-foo">
         <img src="image1_s.png" alt="image1" />